First Dedicated Esports Arena in North America Being Built By Comcast

 The Philadelphia Fusion, also owned by Comcast Spectator, were founded in 2017 as one of the original members of the Overwatch League.

 This isn’t the first time this month that gaming and Philadelphia sports have intersected.
-Carlos Santana, a veteran Major League Baseball first baseman who played for the Phillies last year, admitted to ESPN that he had destroyed a clubhouse TV near the end of the 2018 season, after he saw a group of Phillies players playing the popular video game Fortnite during games.
+Carlos Santana, a veteran Major League Baseball first baseman who played for the Phillies last year, admitted to ESPN that he had destroyed a clubhouse TV near the end of the 2018 season after he saw a group of Phillies players playing the popular video game Fortnite during games.
 Santana did not name the players.